Ruslan1984Lucky/yakovenko.org/content/about/index.en.md

 - Moderate to advanced automation skills — able to implement, extend, and maintain automation scripts.
 - Developed automated tests for UI, API, and integration scenarios, improving test coverage and release reliability.
 - Practical experience maintaining automation frameworks and writing Selenium WebDriver tests in Java/JUnit and Protractor JavaScript for UI and functional test automation, enabling faster delivery and continuous quality feedback.
-- **Education & Certification:** Graduated from [SoftServe IT Academy](https://softserveinc.com/) with the specialization Automation of Testing Processes and Quality Assurance of Modern Software Systems, providing a strong foundation for professional automation and QA practices.
+- **Education & Certification:** Graduated from SoftServe IT Academy with the specialization Automation of Testing Processes and Quality Assurance of Modern Software Systems.

 **Automation & DevOps Tools:**
 [:(fab fa-solid fa-tachometer-alt fa-2xl):](https://jmeter.apache.org/)